pcarleton/pcarleton.github.io/_posts/2017-11-25-dns-end-to-end.md

 [^2]: It is not difficult to imagine how a bad actor could cause trouble with this too.
 If they were to compromise DNS information, they could cause clients to send information to a location where they can intercept it.
 For this post, I won't get into that, and I will pretend like everybody on the internet are behaving nicely.

-[^3]: "pcarleton.com" is implicitly re-written as "pcarleton.com." where the root domain is the empty string at the end.
+[^3]: pcarleton.com is implicitly re-written as "pcarleton.com." (note the trailing period) where the root domain is the empty string at the end.

 [^4]: Ordinary websites do not load "iana.org" in order to figure out root servers.
 These 13 name servers are like internet constants in that their IP addresses never change.
 Domain name servers usually have these IP addreses in a file somewhere.

+[^5]: I verified this was Namecheap's by going to [whois.com](https://www.whois.com/whois/registrar-servers.com).
+This info can also be obtaind with the `whois` CLI with `whois dns1.registrar-servers.com --host whois.enom.com` (I got the `whois.enom.com` part from first issuing the command without the `--host` argument).
+Enom must be the registrar that Namecheap used to register its domain with.
+That leads me to wonder if there are any circular registrar dependencies, but is looks like Enom used itself to register "enom.com".

-[^5]: One such server is [Google Public DNS](https://en.wikipedia.org/wiki/Google_Public_DNS) which resides at IP address `8.8.8.8`.
+[^6]: One such server is [Google Public DNS](https://en.wikipedia.org/wiki/Google_Public_DNS) which resides at IP address `8.8.8.8`.

-[^6]: This is assuming that the request is "recursive".
+[^7]: This is assuming that the request is "recursive".
 A recursive request asks that the server make requests to other DNS servers if it doesn't have the answer.
 An "iterative" request by contrast asks that the server tell the client what server will have the answer if it does not have the answer.
 A DNS server gets to decide whether it supports "recursive" requests.